Venetian ceruse: Beauty ideals

 Skin lightening practices, such as the wearing of Venetian ceruse, may not have been directly racially motivated during the Elizabethan era.
 Rather, the pursuit of a fair complexion was largely driven by its associations with high status and wealth of the individual.
-This was because labour workers who performed outdoor work under direct sunlight often had tanned skin, whereas individuals in higher positions within society had the luxury of staying indoors and did not engage in employment.
-Elizabeth I of England was only ever depicted with fair white skin, as a result of Venetian ceruse, to emphasise her nobility and high status.
+This was because labour workers who performed outdoor work under direct sunlight developed tanned skin, whereas individuals in higher positions within society had the luxury of staying indoors and did not engage in employment.
+Elizabeth I of England was only ever depicted with fair white skin to emphasise her nobility and high status.
 Many portraits during the Elizabethan era also depicted servants with a dark complexion in the background, to contrast the "lightness" of the main subject with a fairer complexion.